opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Identifying Risks
 - **Definition and Importance**
-  - Automated audits help identify potential risks and vulnerabilities in real-time.
+  - Automated audits help identify potential risks and vulnerabilities in real-time[^2].
   - Importance: Allows for proactive risk management and mitigation.
 - **Implementation**
   - Use automated risk assessment tools to identify and prioritize risks.